Aden-Q/csci-5607/hw2b/README.md

-# CSCI 5607 Assignment 2a: Programming Interactive 2D Graphics with OpenGL
+# CSCI 5607 Assignment 2b: Learning About Viewing, Projection and Viewport Transformations via a First-Person 3D Walkthrough

 ## Description

-This program implements simple 2D geometric transformation in a vertex shader to allow a user to interactively reposition and resize a single object in a window via the mouse and keyboard.
-A single window and single 2D polygon object are supported.
+This program simulates a first person view of walking around a scene.

 ## Dependencies